Skip to content

 How many subscribers should I aim for as a new creator?

 Set incremental goals rather than aiming for a massive number immediately.
 First goal: 100 subscribers.
 Then 500.
 Then 1,000.
-Each milestone requires different strategies and teaches you different lessons.
-Most new creators take 3–6 months to reach their first 100 subscribers with consistent effort.
+Each milestone requires different strategies and teaches different lessons.
+Most new creators take 3-6 months to reach their first 100 subscribers with consistent effort.

 Why are subscribers canceling after one month?